MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/ltsc-and-sac-overview.md

 System Center customers have their choice of release options: the Long-Term Servicing Channel (LTSC) or the new Semi-Annual Channel.
 The new Semi-Annual Channel is only offered for customers with Software Assurance.

-As a System Center customer, you can remain on the Long-Term Servicing Channel (LTSC) or move to the new Semi-Annual Channel.
-Choose the one that works best for your business and move to a different release channel when your requirements change.
+As a System Center customer, stay on the Long-Term Servicing Channel (LTSC) or move to the new Semi-Annual Channel.
+Choose a release channel that works best for your business.
+If your requirements change, switch to a different release channel.

 ## Semi-Annual Channel

-The Semi-Annual Channel is the right release channel for customers who are innovating quickly.
-With releases approximately twice a year, you get the new enhancements, features and fixes almost as soon as Engineering signs off.
+The Semi-Annual Channel is for customers who innovate quickly.
+With approximately two releases a year, you get new enhancements, features, and fixes almost as soon as Engineering signs off.

-Our first Semi-Annual Channel was System Center, version 1801.
+The first Semi-Annual Channel release was System Center, version 1801.
 Versions are identified by the year and month of release so version 1801 was released in January 2018.

-Semi-Annual Channel releases have 18 months of support from the date of public availability, which is the same month, or month after the release date.
-System Center, version 1801, was released in January and publicly available on February 8, 2018.
-[Support for version 1801 is available until August 8](sac-support-lifecycle.md), 2019, 18-months after official public release on February 8.
+Semi-Annual Channel releases have 18 months of support from the date of public availability.
+And public availability is the same month, or month following the release date.
+System Center, version 1801, was released in January 2018.
+Public availability was February 8, 2018.
+[Support for version 1801 is available until August 8](sac-support-lifecycle.md), 2019.

 The Semi-Annual Channel is only offered for customers with Software Assurance, and aligns with the release and servicing model for Windows Server announced in November 2017.